'Tis The Season To Be Cutting! Fa la la la la, la la blah.

 As you can see, we slowly increase the sessions and the amount of time over the 6 weeks.
 By the 6th week you should be in pretty good cardiovascular shape and able to handle the 40 minutes pretty well.
 The 6th will also challenge your will power the most since you will be training 6 days a week, and eating very little, but come July and August, it will be worth it.

 Next we come to weight training.
 This is where it gets interesting.
 Many people advise changing your workout to mostly shaping exercises, taking less time between reps and working out more frequently.
 I disagree.

 You should actually start working out less frequently.
 With the added cardio, and lack of calories your body's recovery ability will be greatly lowered.
 You won't be producing as much glutamine as when you were bulking, and your immune system will also be slightly lowered.
 By weight training more often, you expose yourself to over training and high release levels of cortisol (the hormone that breaks down muscle).
 I highly suggest a 3 day a week routine.

 Muscular maturity and body fat levels mostly define being "toned".
 The more your muscles are developed and the leaner you are, the more toned you will look.
 Switching to all shaping exercises like concentration curls and cable crossovers will actually set you back.
 Granted, you still need these to help shape your muscle, but by only using these exercises your muscle bellies will shrink and you can become smaller.
 I suggest using 1 isolation, or shaping exercise, and 1 to 2 power exercises per body part.

-Here is an example of my routine this week during my cutting phase (keep in mind these are working sets and should be very intense, see my article on intensity):
+Here is an example of my routine this week during my cutting phase (keep in mind these are working sets and should be very intense):